 - Existing notifications of carcinogens are valid as an authorisation until their five year expiry.

-- Continuing specific arrangements for mine and coal mine workplaces including registration of mining plant, notification of electrical work on energised electrical equipment and exemption from the requirement for a forklift truck licence or an order-picking forklift truck licence.
+- Continuing specific arrangements for mine and coal mine workplaces including registration of mining plant, notification of electrical work on energised electrical equipment.

 Recent exemptions to the WHS Regulation 2011